NVIDIA/DALI/docs/compilation.rst

 For the recommended dependency versions, links to the projects and the exact build commands used, please check https://github.com/NVIDIA/DALI_deps.

-The SHA of the currently used version can be found in DALI_PROJECT_ROOT/DALI_EXTRA_VERSION.
+The SHA of the currently used version of DALI_deps can be found in DALI_PROJECT_ROOT/DALI_EXTRA_VERSION.

 |nvjpeg link|_, |gds link|_, |jpegturbo link|_ and  |libtiff link|_ have an *unofficial* option to
-disable it.
+disable them.

 .. table::